Last updated on February 19, 2026

 Worldfire | Illustration by Izzy

-There have been some extremely powerful cards printed over 30 years Magic has existed.
+There have been some extremely powerful cards printed over the 30+ years Magic has existed.
 That’s no secret.
 We’ve seen some dominant planeswalkers like Oko, Thief of Crowns, and creatures like Griselbrand that ravage players in a single turn.

 But there’s also a type of spell that doesn’t care what’s on the other side of the battlefield, or even what’s on yours.
 Spells that destroy or exile all permanents.
-Nothing gets passed them, and that’s why there are only a few of these powerful spells in existence.
+Almost nothing gets past them, and that’s why there are only a few of these powerful spells in existence.

-Today I’m diving in and seeing just what these spells can do.
+Today I dive in and see just what these spells can do.
 Ready?
 Let’s go!

 What Are Mass Destruction Cards?